Broncos vs. Commanders odds, prediction, best bets: 'Sunday Night Football' picks by expert on 15-9 run

-'Sunday Night Football' prediction, odds, start time: Broncos vs. Commanders picks from expert on a 15-9 run
+'Sunday Night Football' prediction, odds, line, time: Broncos vs. Commanders picks from expert on a 15-9 roll

 SportsLine expert Mike Tierney has revealed his Denver vs. Washington picks for the Week 13 NFL matchup on 'Sunday Night Football'

 The Denver Broncos will look to stretch their winning streak to nine games when they battle the Washington Commanders on Sunday Night Football.
 Denver is coming off a 22-19 win over the Kansas City Chiefs on Nov.
 16, while Washington dropped a 16-13 decision at Miami that same day.
 The Broncos (9-2), who lead the AFC West by two games, are 3-2 on the road this season.
 The Commanders (3-8), who are third in the NFC East, are 2-3 on their home field.
-Washington quarterback Jayden Daniels (elbow) will miss another game.
+Washington quarterback Jayden Daniels (elbow) will miss another game, but Terry McLaurin will return for Washington.
+Reigning Defensive Player of the Year, Patrick Surtain II, will be back for Denver after missing three games with a pectoral injury.

 Kickoff from Northwest Stadium in Landover, Md., is set for 8:20 p.m.
 ET.
 The all-time series is tied 8-8, with the Commanders winning two of the past three meetings.
-Denver is a 5.5-point favorite in the latest Broncos vs. Commanders odds from SportsLine consensus, while the over/under for total points scored is 43.5.
+Denver is a 6-point favorite in the latest Broncos vs. Commanders odds from SportsLine consensus, while the over/under for total points scored is 43.5.
+Denver is at -297 on the money line (risk $297 to win $100), while Washington is at +239 (risk $100 to win $239).
 Before you make any Broncos vs. Commanders picks, be sure to see what SportsLine expert Mike Tierney has to say.

-New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass:
+New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBAsu League Pass:

 A veteran sportswriter whose work appears periodically in the New York Times and Los Angeles Times, Mike Tierney has covered the NFL for decades and reported from seven Super Bowls.
 He is 235-189-13 in his NFL picks the past three seasons, returning $2,505 to $100 players.
 He hit 61.2% of his ATS picks (61-39-3) last season.
 Tierney is also 15-9 on his last 24 picks in games involving the Washington Commanders, returning $497.
 Anyone following could've seen huge returns.